wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 That was a really simple animation, but look if you look at the code the way it is now, that is what is referred to as **callback hell**.

 Callback hell is when you nest things inside of each other because they all depend on the previous callback to being called before it can then go ahead and run, when you need to run things in sequence, one after the other.
-It is also redered to as **"Christmas Tree" code** because of how indented the code is sideways.
+It is also rendered to as **"Christmas Tree" code** because of how indented the code is sideways.
 It's not all that great.

 The solution to call-back hell is the "promise" land.